How Do Drugs Affect Your Brain?

 Your brain is the most complex organ in the body.
 Not only does the brain regulate the functions necessary for your survival, it's also the reason you can drive a car, play music with your friends, kick a soccer ball at the park and most importantly, enjoy these everyday activities.

-When you introduce drugs to your brain, all of this can change.
 Drugs can alter the brain’s chemical levels, and it’s ability to perform essential life-sustaining functions.
 Additionally, long-term misuse of drugs can make the brain deeply dependent on a substance to function and in turn, perpetuate a user’s addiction.

 Your Brain And Drugs